 If any parent should have cause for concern or any queries regarding the care or early learning provided by the nursery, they should in the first instance take it up with the child's key person, a senior member of staff or room leader.
-If this is not resolved, we ask them to discuss this verbally with the manager.
+If this is not resolved, we ask them to discuss this verbally with the Setting Lead.

-If the issue still remains unresolved or parents feel they have received an unsatisfactory outcome, then they must present their concerns in writing as a formal complaint to the nursery manager.
-The manager will then investigate the complaint in relation to the fulfilment of the EYFS requirements and report back to the parent within 7 working days.
-The manager will document the complaint fully, the actions taken and the outcome in relation to it in the complaints log book.
+If the issue still remains unresolved or parents feel they have received an unsatisfactory outcome, then they must present their concerns in writing as a formal complaint to the nursery Setting Lead.
+The Setting Lead will then investigate the complaint in relation to the fulfilment of the EYFS requirements and report back to the parent within 7 working days.
+The Setting Lead will document the complaint fully, the actions taken and the outcome in relation to it in the complaints log book.